microsoft/Project-Yellowstone-Documentation/business-central/inventory/scheduled-receipt.md

 # Scheduled Receipt (Power BI Report)

-The _Scheduled Receipt_ report gives....
+The _Scheduled Receipt_ gives users the ability to view inbound inventory into an organization broken up per document type.
+This also includes internal Assembly or Production accounting for when the finished good will become avaialble.

 This report is meant for....